thiago-a-souza/MongoDB/6-Data Modeling.md

 ## Collations

 Collations are used to compare strings based on language rules.
 Unless specified, results are sorted using a binary comparison.
 Collations can be defined at several levels (e.g. collections, indexes, and CRUD), but collection's collation is used, except when an alternative configuration is provided.
-The method *db.getCollectionInfos()* can be used to identify the default collaction for each collection.
+The method *db.getCollectionInfos()* can be used to identify the default collation for each collection.
 For CRUD operations, only functions that queries data (e.g. *find*, *remove*, *update*, etc) support collations.
 Because *insert* does not query data, it does not allow collations.
 In general, the collation is declared as an argument in the method, but for *find* and *sort* the function *cursor.collation* is used.

 Although several fields are available, only *locale* is mandatory.
 Another key field is *strength*, allowing five levels of comparisons.